What to Expect for Freshmen Participants

 Join your small group cohort, or other SSS participants, for two activities each semester.
 These opportunities help you get connected to the university by cheering on the football team together or attend a campus speaker.
 Cultural events include attending plays, films, or going on local excursions.
 Connecting to Flagstaff and NAU enriches your college experience.

-Besides all of the great parts of our program listed above, you will also have the opportunity to participate in additional activities or services:
+Besides all of the great parts of our program listed above, you will also have the opportunity to participate in additional services:

 - academic tutoring